Task Modes: Scrape vs Agent vs Headful

 | Agent | URL + wait + blocks | Yes | Yes | Optional | Headless | Multi-step automation, dynamic workflows |

-| Headful | Manual | No | Human only | Optional | Visible | Debugging, human-operated interaction, exploration |
+| Headful | URL | No | Human only | Not supported | Visible | Debugging, logins, human-operated interaction, exploration |

 Best Practices#